sci-42ver/SICP_SDF/sicp_notes.md

   e.g. `(ask named-object-part ‘CHANGE-NAME ‘mit-sicp)`
   > Shadowing of methods to over-ride default behaviors implied by the ordering of explicit funcs before `get-method`.
+- > Use of TYPE information for additional control e.g. `is-a` uses that and then uses `is-a` to dispatch like `(ask whom 'is-a 'student)`.
+- > to inherit structure and methods from superclasses
+  structure: e.g. `prof-part` which can get private variables there if having available APIs.
+  methods: e.g. `(get-method message prof-part)`.
+- > Just look through the supplied objects from left to right until the first matching method is found. corresponds to SDF `make-most-specific-dispatch-store` but the latter will sort beforehand.
+  SDF also supplies [SDF_Inheritance]
+- > Default methods for all instances:
+  See `(root-object self)` where `'TYPE` is implied in `'IS-A`.
+- > Inheritance of state and behavior from superclass i.e. private variables and methods.
+- p8 subpage1
+  IMHO here
+  1. E1-GE: create-person
+  2. E2-E1: create-instance
+  3. E3-E2: `instance, handler` ...
+  - > E2:
+    i.e. `(lambda () name)`
+  - > (lambda () name) | E1
+    | means "enclosing env"
+  - > (#[proc 9]) | E55
+    IMHO E55 should be E2.
+- > Have a starting “instance” (self) object in env. model i.e. `(make-instance)`
+  > Instance contains a series of message/state handlers for each class in *inheritance chain* `get-method` in `handler` of `(set-instance-handler! instance handler)`
 ## rec
 I will skip rec10 since that is one review for exam probably introducing no new contents.
 ### rec15 for lec11